PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 **Advanced:** Replace the 'Phenotypes' field with 'BrCa VS. HD' to reflect the comparisons we made.

-**Parameters:** Set the 'FDR Q-value Cutoff' to 0.0001; Click the radio for 'Jaccard+Overlap Combined' and set the 'Cutoff' to 0.375.
+**Parameters:** Set the 'FDR Q-value Cutoff' to 1E-04 in 'Scientific Notation'; This number is inversely proportional to the stringency for displaying a gene set.
+Click the radio for 'Jaccard+Overlap Combined' and keep the 'Cutoff' to 0.375; This sets a lower-bound for showing edges,  which represent overlap between gene sets.

 #### 3. Build

-Click 'Build' to generate the EM in the main window.
+Click 'Build' to generate the EM.

 Figure 7 displays the resulting EM that you should see following the build.
 Take some time to examine main window displaying the network.
 In particular, in the lower right region of the main window there is a bird’s eye view showing the region currently in view.
 The ‘Results Panel’ shows our currently selected parameters while ‘Table Panel’ has the ‘Node Table’ tab selected by default, listing our gene sets.